 Can I trust the Creative Commons license applied to each video?

 You have the option to apply Creative Commons licenses to your videos.
-While our Terms of Service prohibit users from uploading infringing content, we cannot guarantee that every user who uploads a video and applies a Creative Commons to it has all of the rights necessary to do so.
+While our Terms of Service prohibit users from uploading infringing content, we cannot guarantee that every user who uploads a video and applies a Creative Commons license to it has all of the rights necessary to do so.

 If the user does not possess all of the necessary rights in a video (or any content within the video), then the Creative Commons license will not be effective regarding that content.
 Therefore, we suggest you exercise caution in using Creative Commons-licensed materials.
 You may want to send a private message to a member who has uploaded Creative Commons-licensed materials to learn more about the licensed content.